Fraud Claim Process

 You, the buyer, will have to show proof that you were denied from your credit card and or payment gateway.

-- GunBroker.com will ONLY accept a claim up to $500 with a $100 deductible.
+- GunBroker.com will ONLY pay up to $500 on a claim.

 - GunBroker.com will ONLY process a claim against a single auction or fixed price transaction